Lead Opinion

 In Weinberger, the Court upheld an irrebuttable presumption for purposes of Social Security benefits that any marriage not preceding a wage earner’s death by at least 9 months was a sham.
 Weinberger illustrates the distinction between Haven Home, Inc. and Elliott.
 In Weinberger, the Court distinguished cases regarding legislative decisions regulating the private sector of the economy and public treasury from cases involving constitutionally protected rights such as the right to conceive and raise one’s children, residency, or the freedom of personal choice in matters of marriage and family life.

 In cases involving constitutionally protected rights, a challenged irrebuttable presumption under the 5th Amendment Due Process Clause must meet the applicable 14th Amendment standard.
 In contrast, other irrebuttable classifications need meet only the standard of legislative reasonableness.
 See Weinberger v.
 Salfi, supra.
-Under the standard of legislative reasonableness, the Legislature's action is sufficient if it is rationally based and free from invidious discrimination.
+Under the standard of legislative reasonableness, the Legislature’s action is sufficient if it is rationally based and free from invidious discrimination.
 See, State v.
-Garber, 249 Neb.
-648, 545 N.W.2d 75 (1996); Otto v.
-Hahn, 209 Neb.
-114, 306 N.W.2d 587 (1981).
+Garber,

 Whether a statute is constitutional is a question of law; accordingly, the Nebraska Supreme Court is obligated to reach a conclusion independent of the decision reached by the court below.
 State v.
-Severin, 250 Neb.
-841, 553 N.W.2d 452 (1996); Kuchar v.
-Krings, 248 Neb.
-995, 540 N.W.2d 582 (1995).
-We conclude that § 44-3,128.01 meets the standard of legislative reasonableness and is therefore constitutional and enforceable by Union and Shelter as to their right of subrogation for medical payments.
+Severin,

 Next, we address whether Ploen is entitled to underinsured benefits from either Union or Shelter.
-Ploen argues that since he seeks only the difference between the policy limit and his damages, his settlement with the tort-feasor for less than the policy limit did not adversely affect Union's or Shelter's rights.
+Ploen argues that since he seeks only the difference between the policy limit and his damages, his settlement with the tort-feasor for less than the policy limit did not adversely affect Union’s or Shelter’s rights.
 In Horace Mann Cos. v.
-Pinaire, 248 Neb.
-640, 538 N.W.2d 168 (1995), we stated that under the terms of the Underinsured Motorist Insurance Coverage Act, an insurer could avoid its policy obligation only if the insured's settlement with the tort-feasor adversely affected the insurer's rights.
-Neb.Rev.Stat. § 60-582 (Reissue 1993), which was in effect at the time of the accident, provided that the underinsured motorist coverages shall not apply where the insured settles without the insurer's consent if such settlement adversely affects the rights of the insurer.
+Pinaire,

-We first consider Ploen's policy with Shelter.
+We first consider Ploen’s policy with Shelter.
 Shelter failed to file a brief in this court.
-The only indication that Shelter may have been adversely affected by Ploen's settlement was Union's assertion at oral argument, allegedly on Shelter's behalf, that the policy with Shelter contained a clause prohibiting the insured from settling with a tort-feasor for less than the tort-feasor's policy liability limit.
-Shelter's policy contained a provision which stated:
+The only indication that Shelter may have been adversely affected by Ploen’s settlement was Union’s assertion at oral argument, allegedly on Shelter’s behalf, that the policy with Shelter contained a clause prohibiting the insured from settling with a tort-feasor for less than the tortfeasor’s policy liability limit.
+Shelter’s policy contained a provision which stated:

 [T]he limits of liability of this coverage shall be reduced by the total limits of all bodily injury liability insurance policies and bonds applicable to the person or persons legally responsible for such damages.
-Our obligation hereunder shall apply only to such damages as are in excess of the *442 total limits of all bodily injury liability insurance policies and bonds applicable to the person or persons legally responsible for such damages and available to cover the insured's damages.
+Our obligation hereunder shall apply only to such damages as are in excess of thetotal limits of all bodily injury liability insurance policies and bonds applicable to the person or persons legally responsible for such damages and available to cover the insured’s damages.

 Interpretation and construction of an insurance contract or policy involve questions of law, in connection with which an appellate court has an obligation to reach its conclusions independent of the determinations made by the court below.
 Kast v.
 American-Amicable Life Ins.
-Co., 251 Neb.
-698, 559 N.W.2d 460 (1997).
-When the terms of an insurance contract are clear, the court may not resort to rules of construction, and the terms are to be accorded their plain and ordinary meaning as an ordinary or reasonable person would understand them.
-In such a case, the court shall seek to ascertain the intention of the parties from the plain meaning of the policy.
-Id.
+Co.,

 We conclude that Shelter’s policy does not require that the insured must exhaust the tort-feasor’s liability policy in order to assert a claim for underinsured motorist benefits.
 We do not address whether Shelter may have been adversely affected by Ploen’s settlement with the tort-feasor.